waynedovey/rh-advanced-cluster-security/01-step1/assignment.md

 slug: step1
 id: ufvdogcc4guu
 type: challenge
-title: Enable ACS
+title: Enable RHACS
 notes:
 - type: text
   contents: |-
-    In this learning module, we cover enabling ACS and the following Concepts:
+    In this learning module, we cover enabling RHACS and the following Concepts:

     * Create the required Namespace.
-    * Install the ACS Operator.
+    * Install the RHACS Operator.
+    * Enable a Custom admin user.
     * Provision the Custom Resource.
-    * Access the ACS console.
+    * Access the RHACS console.

     Let's begin!
 tabs: